vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/2_energy_and_fossil_fuels/9_Climate_Change.md

 which is about 0.6°C larger than it was before increasing the amount of CO2.
 We can express this as a sensitivity: how much AT do we get for a given imbalance in radiative forcing?
 In this case, 0.6°C from a 2.2 $W/m^2$ increase is 0.27°C per $W/m^2$.
 But when the known feedback mechanisms are included-most of them in the positive direction-the temperature sensitivity becomes 0.8°C for every $W/m^2$ of additional forcing: called the climate sensitivity parameter.[^28]
 Definition 9.2.2 The climate sensitivity parameter connects the amount of warming expected for a given amount of radiative forcing.
 Current understanding puts this at 0.8°C per $W/m^2$ of radiative forcing.
-Therefore, our current 2.2 $W/m^2$ of additional (fossil-fuel added) radia- tive forcing translates29 to a 1.7°C temperature increase (Figure 9.10), which is about three times what the non-feedback calculation would provide.
+Therefore, our current 2.2 $W/m^2$ of additional (fossil-fuel added) radiative forcing translates29 to a 1.7°C temperature increase (Figure 9.10), which is about three times what the non-feedback calculation would provide.
 Example 9.2.1 If we double our CO2 concentration from pre-industrial levels, what would we expect the temperature increase to be?
 Pre-industrial CO2 was 280 ppmy, so doubling it adds 280 ppm, for a total of 560 ppm.
 The radiative forcing is then 5.35 ln(2)≈ 3.7 $W/m^2$.
 Multiply this by the climate sensitivity of 0.8°C per $W/m^2$ to get a temperature increase of about 3.0°C (would be 1°C without feedback).
 The positive feedbacks are important, and include factors like:
 1. A warmer planet means less ice (glaciers, Arctic cap), resulting in less reflected sunlight, increasing the 0.707 absorption factor in Eq.
 9.3 to increase solar forcing.
-2. Warmer air can hold more water vapor-the principal green- house gas, thus driving up the nominal 33°C greenhouse gas contribution.
+2. Warmer air can hold more water vapor-the principal greenhouse gas, thus driving up the nominal 33°C greenhouse gas contribution.
 3. A warmer environment leads to additional CO2 loss from drying forests, desertification, and accelerated decomposition of plant matter and peat.
 A few negative feedback mechanisms30 exist as well, but are outweighed by the positive feedback terms.